anand0906/Angular/Angular/README.md

 	<li><strong>TypeScript Class:</strong>A TypeScript class defines the component's behavior.
 It contains properties to hold data and methods to implement functionality.
 This is where you handle user interactions, communicate with services, and manage the component's state.</li>
 	<li><strong>HTML Template:</strong>The HTML template determines the structure and presentation of the component's view.
 It uses Angular's special syntax (directives, data binding, etc.) to create dynamic and interactive elements.</li>
 	<li><strong>CSS Styles:</strong>Optional but highly recommended, CSS styles define the look and feel of the component. you can use component-specific styles or global stylesheets.</li>
-	<li><strong>Metadata (@Component decorator):</strong>The @Component decorator provides Angular with the essential information about how to create and use the component.
+	<li><strong>Metadata (@Component decorator):</strong>The @Component decorator provides Angular with essential information about how to create and use the component.
 It includes:
 	<ul>
 		<li><strong>selector:</strong> A tag name used to insert the component into HTML templates of other components.</li>
 		<li><strong>templateUrl:</strong> The path to the HTML template.</li>